ArnavDotExe/ArnavDotExe/README.md

 ## What I Work On
 - AI/ML models for anomaly detection, classification, and decision-making
-- Computer vision in real-time environments (traffic systems, 3D printing, robotics)
+- Computer vision in real-time environments
 - IoT setups with Raspberry Pi, Arduino, ESP32, NodeMCU
-- Networking and privacy experiments (DNS over VPN, Pi-hole)
+- Networking and privacy experiments
 - Side projects ranging from retro gaming builds to robotics with custom motor control

 ## Tech Stack